cesar-ilharco/acl-2020/_pages/venue.md

 There are two international airports in Bangkok<br><br>
 <b>1.
 Bangkok Airport-Don Muang</b><br><br>
 1.1 Take a taxi-if you do this, make sure you demand the meter to be used, do not accept any bartering on set fees, it is the meter or nothing.
-To venue from the airport it is about 250-350 baht excluding the change is made up from tolls + airport surcharge, do although the meter may state less, you also have to pay the rest.
+To venue from the airport, it is about 250-350 baht excluding the change is made up from tolls + airport surcharge, do although the meter may state less, you also have to pay the rest.
 This takes around 40-60 minutes.<br><br>
 1.2 Take the Bangkok airport bus-passengers can travel between Don Muang Airport and to venue on a bus ride from Don Mueang Airport Bus goes to Lumpini Park  [A3].
 Good news for those people landing at Don Mueang Airport and want a cheap and quick way to get into Bangkok.<br>